 Simply fit the pencil gripper onto a pencil and instruct your child where to place their fingers.
 They assist children in holding their pencils correctly, which otherwise may be difficult, painful, and stressful.

-An animated alphabet depicts proper letter and number creation stroke by stroke.
+An projected alphabet or number depicts proper letter and number creation stroke by stroke.
 It is a fun and easy way to make children learn how to write the alphabet.

 You may also pause and resume the letter to highlight a certain fundamental stroke or where the letter comes into contact with the writing lines.

-Overall, the interactive component of animated alphabets enables students to trace and write the letter by themselves.
+Overall, the interactive component of projected alphabets enables students to trace and write the letter by themselves.

 The great thing about them is that the kids can practice writing over it as often as they wish.

-Letter School is a fun app for youngsters as it teaches them how to write their names.
+Channie’s Visual Alphabet APP is a fun app for youngsters as it teaches them how to write their uppercase letters, lowercase letters, and numbers on an iPad.

-While playing games, children learn to write in four stages: Intro, Tap, Trace and Write.
-LetterSchool guarantees that children will acquire all this information while developing necessary fine motor skills.
+While using a stylist or their finger children learn to Trace and then practice writing.
+Children will acquire all this information while developing necessary fine motor skills.

 This excellent handwriting training provides kids with a headstart when they start school.